Lake Nyos disaster

 On 21 August 1986, a limnic eruption at Lake Nyos in northwestern Cameroon killed 1,746 people and 3,500 livestock.

 The eruption triggered the sudden release of about 100,000–300,000 tons of carbon dioxide (CO_{2}).
-The gas cloud initially rose at nearly 100 km/h and then, being heavier than air, descended onto nearby villages, suffocating people and livestock within 25 km of the lake.
+The gas cloud initially rose at nearly 100km/h and then, being heavier than air, descended onto nearby villages, suffocating people and livestock within 25km (25 km) of the lake.

 A degassing system has since been installed at the lake, with the aim of reducing the concentration of in the waters and therefore the risk of further eruptions.
-Along with the Lake Monoun disaster two years earlier, it is one of only two recorded limnic eruptions in history.
+Along with the Lake Monoun disaster two years earlier, it is one of only two recorded limnic eruptions in modern human history.